spcourse/populations-oo/50 phase5/contents.md

   * **add** attribute `speed`.
 Creatures get the default speed $$0.01$$.
   * **add** attribute `color`.
 Creatures get the default color `'black'`.
 * **add** method `step()`.
 This method should only define the step based on the current angle, position and speed.
 It should not define the change of angle as that part is defined in the `step()` methods of the subclasses `Rabbit` and `Fox`

+> Think about why it is wise to set the default color of creatures to something unique!

 Modify the `Fox` class.
 You can remove a lot of code and inherit it from `Creature`.